 A UIW student ID card must be used each time materials are borrowed from the library.
 Only the person pictured on the ID-and in good standing with the library-is eligible for borrowing materials.
 Proxy borrowing privileges will be considered only under special circumstances.
 Approval must come from a library manager.
-ID cards are also used as printer and photocopy debit cards in the library.
-Cards must be encoded and value added at one of the value-adding stations in the library.
-Printer or photocopy credit does not have an expiration date.
-Value rolls over into the following semesters.
-However, a user cannot cash in the remaining balance on a copy card.
-Credit is given only for misprints due to equipment malfunction.

 Students must have their ID with them when visiting the library.

-Others Services and Resources:
+Others Services and Resources: Audiovisual Collection

-Audiovisual Collection

 This growing collection includes CDs, DVDs, streaming video collections, educational and feature films for student and faculty use.
-The entire AV collection is located on the first floor of the library.
-Most items can be checked out for seven (7) days.
+The entire AV collection is located on the second- floor of the library.
+Most items can be checked out for 7 (7) days.